nicholaswmin/automap/.github/benchmark/README.md

 - `ITEM_PAYLOAD_KB`: item size, added to a board in each task, in kilobytes
 - `MAX_BOARDS`: maximum number of created boards, per paper
-- `MAX_WORKER_BACKLOG`: max amount of unprocessed tasks in a `worker` before the test concludes.
+- `MAX_WORKER_BACKLOG`: max amount of unprocessed tasks in a `worker` before the benchmark concludes.
 - `MAX_UPDATE_PER_SECOND`: How often to update the results shown on screen.
   Set this to ~ 2 when benchmarking to a remote server and ~ 5 when benchmarking locally.
 - `WARMUP_SECONDS`: Amount of seconds to take it easy at the beginning.

+these "constants" are user-configurable when the benchmark starts up.

 ### Breaking point

-The test is considered *concluded* when a worker has accumulated a `backlog` of > 10 `tasks`.
+The benchmark is considered *concluded* when a worker has accumulated a `backlog` of > 10 `tasks`.

 ## Authors